Aryankpoor/Vorizon---e-commerce-site/README.md

 <hr>

-This site is still in development, contribute and help others contribute, spread the word!
+This site home page has been made and while the product cards are still a work in progress, contribute and help others contribute, spread the word!
+For each product card, I have already made a github repo, check them all out

 [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com)

-**note: the assets folder are folders which contain images of different topics in their name respectively**
+**note: the assets folder are folders which contain images of different topics in their name respectively** **the icons folder contains the site icon and purchase successful icon**

-The idea of the site is that on the home page will have a bunch of links to different products, the user will click on their preffered choice of card and then will land on the respective card , the site will show a very beautiful product card, thanks to developedbyed youtube channel and other bunch of youtube channels, but there is one catch, when you reach the product card you cant choose the product size.
+The idea of the site is that on the home page will have a bunch of links to different products, the user will click on their preffered choice of card and then will land on the respective card , the site will show a very beautiful product card, but there is one catch, when you reach the product card you cannot choose the product size.
 When the user clicks 'PURCHASE'.
 The user is redirected to another site with their product details and a random order number.
 You can fill your details in the delivery form but

 ## WARNING : DO **'NOT'** SHARE YOUR REAL LIFE PERSONAL DETAILS AND CARD AND FINANCIAL DETAILS.
 THEY ARE CONFIDENTIAL AND CAN BE STOLEN BY ONLINE HACKERS.
 THE SITE IS NOT RESPONSIBLE IF THEIR PERSONAL DETAILS ARE STOLEN ONLINE THROUGH THE SITE